jerichomata/flask-music-classifier/readme.md

 # Lauch app with local flask backend
 ## Set up flask backend
 ### Do the following steps if you don't have flask installed
+1. cd into the "flask-music-classifier" directory on your computer
-1. Create py venv
+2. Create py venv
-2. `pip install flask`
+3. `pip install flask`

 ### Run `flask run` if already have flask installed
 Check if endpoints are up in http://localhost:5000/